All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-\subsection{Partite Construction with closures}
+\subsection{Partite construction with closures}

-The main result of this section is the following Lemma which reflects the title of this section. \begin{lem} Let $L$ be a language, $\mathcal U$ be a closure description, $\str{A}$, $\str{B}$ be a finite $\mathcal U$-closed $L$-structures and $\str{C}_0$ a finite $L$-structure such that:
+The main result of this section is the following Lemma. \begin{lemma} Let $L$ be a relational language, let $\mathcal U$ be a closure description in $L$, let $\str{A}$ and $\str{B}$ be finite $\mathcal U$-closed $L$-structures and let $\str{C}_0$ be a finite $L$-structure such that